rbjansen/dual-actual/README.md

 ## Usage

-The script `convert.js` updates all transaction amounts in the specified account `ACTUAL_CONVERT_ACCOUNT_ID` that have not previously been converted, to the currency specified by `ACTUAL_CURRENCY`.
+The script `convert.js` updates all transaction amounts in the specified accounts that have not previously been converted, to the currency specified by `toCurrency`.
 Converted transactions are prefixed in their notes with your selected currency code.

-The example in this repository uses exchange rates provided by the European Central Bank (ECB) via [ecb-euro-exchange-rates](https://www.npmjs.com/package/ecb-euro-exchange-rates).

 Manually run the script with: